L. HUDSON, SEEDSMAN,

 SAXIFRAGACEAE.
 'ALUM ROOT'.
 Popular native North American wildflowers.
 Airy clusters of dainty flowers held above clumps of broad, heart-shaped, lobed leaves.
 Though mostly inhabiting rocky cliffs, streambanks, and mountains, they thrive in full sun or part shade in ordinary moist garden soil.
 Good for cutting and florist work.
 Sow on surface in late fall to early spring.
 Germinates in 1 - 10 weeks at cool temperatures.
 Seed half-life 3 years.

 Produces many varied forms with foliage from green to bronze, marbled silvery to red veined, smooth to lobed margins, and flowers from white to red.
 Hardy perennial to 8 - 20", blooms June to September.
 Zone 3.
-Nice! (americana X micrantha) Germinates in 1 - 3 weeks.
+Nice! (americana X micrantha) Germinates in 1 - 3 weeks, light and KNO3 helps.

 Click for photos »